Alveda King: Education

 King studied journalism and sociology as an undergraduate and received a Master of Arts degree in business management from Central Michigan University.
-She received an honorary doctorate from Saint Anselm College and a Doctor of Philosophy in Applied Theology from Aidan University.
+She received an honorary doctorate from Saint Anselm College.

 Public office

 From 1979 to 1982, King represented the 28th District in the Georgia House of Representatives.
 The district included Fulton County, and King served as a Democrat.

-In 1984 King ran for the seat of Georgia's 5th congressional district in the U.S. House of Representatives.
-King challenged incumbent Representative Wyche Fowler.
-Fowler's predecessor, Andrew Young, endorsed Hosea Williams, who also challenged Fowler in the primary; Williams was one of Martin Luther King Jr.'s most trusted lieutenants and perhaps best known for organizing and leading the first Selma March.
+In 1984 King ran for the seat of Georgia's 5th congressional district in the U.S. House of Representatives, challenging incumbent Representative Wyche Fowler.
+Hosea Williams was also a challenger in the primary.

-Coretta Scott King did not endorse her niece.
-Young, who had given up the seat to serve as U.S. ambassador to the UN, and Williams approached King and asked her to end her campaign for the seat so that she could dedicate more time to her family.
-Young later apologized for what he called "some blatantly chauvinistic remarks."
-She did not withdraw.
-With the Black vote split, Fowler defeated both King and Williams in the primary.
+Fowler defeated both King and Williams in the primary.
 It was the last time she ran for elected office.
 Since then, she has publicly stated "I've been a Democrat, and I've been a Republican.
 I've even considered being an independent.
 Today, I'm just a Christian."

 King is a member of the Frederick Douglass Bicentennial Commission, having been nominated to the position by President Donald Trump in 2018.

-Presidential politics
+Presidential endorsements

 In 1984, King supported the Reverend Jesse Jackson for president.

-In 2012, King was a supporter of Herman Cain for president and defended him from sexual harassment claims, saying, "A woman knows a skirt-chaser" and "Mr. Cain does not chase skirts."
+In 2012, King was a supporter of Herman Cain for president.
 She co-founded Women for Cain.

 King voted for Donald Trump in the 2016 presidential election, stating, "I pray that all polar opposites learn to Agape Love, live, and work together as brothers and sisters—or perish as fools.
 While I voted for Mr. Trump, my confidence remains in God, for life, liberty, and the pursuit of happiness.
 Prayers for president-elect Trump, Congressman John Lewis, and everyone including leaders."

 For the 2020 presidential election, King was an advisory board member of Black Voices for Trump.